 Starting System Components

 Battery Cables: Check the condition of the battery cables and perform voltage drop tests on the starter and ground cables.
 Battery cables come in different gauges.
-Years ago, battery cables were 6 gauge because there were not so many accessories requiring higher amperage.
+Years ago, battery cables were 6 gauge because only a few accessories required higher amperage.

-Vehicles often come from the factory with 2 and 4 gauge battery cables capable of handling much higher rates of current.
+Perform voltage drop tests on the cable connections to the battery terminals, engine block, and starter terminal.
+Vehicles often come from the factory with 2 and 4-gauge battery cables capable of handling much higher current rates.
 The lower the gauge number, the thicker the cable.
 For instance, a 2 gauge cable is thicker than a 4 gauge cable.

 - The test discharge rate is one-half of the battery's cold-cranking rating.

 - Apply this load to the battery for 15 seconds.

 - The battery's voltage must remain above 9.6 volts at 70° F.

 Switches: The neutral and clutch safety switches prevent startup during undesired situations.
 A neutral safety switch prevents starter engagement in all gears except park and neutral.